NP-Completeness | Set 1 (Introduction)

-Status of NP Complete problems is another failure story, NP complete problems are problems whose status is unknown.
-No polynomial time algorithm has yet been discovered for any NP complete problem, nor has anybody yet been able to prove that no polynomial-time algorithm exist for any of them.
-The interesting part is, if any one of the NP complete problems can be solved in polynomial time, then all of them can be solved.
+Status of NP-Complete problems is another failure story, NP-complete problems are problems whose status is unknown.
+No polynomial-time algorithm has yet been discovered for any NP-complete problem, nor has anybody yet been able to prove that no polynomial-time algorithm exists for any of them.
+The interesting part is, that if any one of the NP-complete problems can be solved in polynomial time, then all of them can be solved.

-P is set of problems that can be solved by a deterministic Turing machine in Polynomial time.
+P is a set of problems that can be solved by a deterministic Turing machine in Polynomial-time.

-NP is set of decision problems that can be solved by a Non-deterministic Turing Machine in Polynomial time.
-P is subset of NP (any problem that can be solved by deterministic machine in polynomial time can also be solved by non-deterministic machine in polynomial time).
+NP is a set of decision problems that can be solved by a Non-deterministic Turing Machine in Polynomial-time.
+P is a subset of NP (any problem that can be solved by a deterministic machine in polynomial time can also be solved by a non-deterministic machine in polynomial time).

-Informally, NP is set of decision problems which can be solved by a polynomial time via a “Lucky Algorithm”, a magical algorithm that always makes a right guess among the given set of choices (Source Ref 1).
+Informally, NP is a set of decision problems that can be solved by a polynomial-time via a “Lucky Algorithm”, a magical algorithm that always makes a right guess among the given set of choices (Source Ref 1).

-NP-complete problems are the hardest problems in NP set.
+NP-complete problems are the hardest problems in the NP set.
 A decision problem L is NP-complete if:

 1) L is in NP (Any given solution for NP-complete problems can be verified quickly, but there is no efficient known solution).